JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/sharing-project-on-github/sharing-project-quick-approach/index.md

 Now you can press **Enter** or click **Share**, IntelliJ IDEA will go ahead and create that repository on your GitHub profile.

 ### Making Your First Commit
 The IDE will ask you which files you want to put into this first commit.
-You could commit everything, but generally you don’t need to add the `.gradle folder` (if you’re using the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), and we don’t need to add the build folder, which is where IntelliJ IDEA puts the compiler output like class files.
+You could commit everything, but generally you don’t need to add the `.gradle` folder (if you’re using the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html)), and we don’t need to add the build folder, which is where IntelliJ IDEA puts the compiler output like class files.

 ![Add Files for Initial Commit](add-files-for-Initial-commit.png)